mcyork/thingdb/IDEMPOTENCE_TEST_RESULTS.md

 ### 🚀 Conclusion

-**Idempotent installation is working!** Safe to run multiple times, preserves data/config, and provides a solid upgrade path.
-The SSL upgrade limitation is minor and has a simple workaround.
+**Idempotent installation is working perfectly!** Safe to run multiple times, preserves data/config, provides a fully automatic upgrade path from main to dev including HTTPS.

 **Status: READY FOR PRODUCTION** ✅